The Lawrence Hall of Science

 As such, we acknowledge that ongoing vigilance is required to ensure that the pursuit of scientific discovery and progress is done ethically and that scientific knowledge is only used in ways that benefit the common good.

 The Lawrence is creating STEM education and engagement for diverse thinkers and doers.
-Four initiatives guide our efforts to put our values into actions.
+Four Centers guide our efforts to put our values into actions.